How to Think like Elon Musk - Jobidea24

 Take risks and overcome fear.

 Musk says it's natural to be afraid and that most of the time, his fear is "powerful."
-However, when something is important, "you believe in it so much that you do it despite the fear."
+However, when something is essential, "you believe in it so much that you do it despite the fear."

 He also says that killing people to some extent can help: "If you accept the possibilities, it reduces the fear."